bizzmichelson/metrotransitapp/README.md

 Questions/Sticking Points:
 - [ ] Do I need config?
 - [ ] How do I get all directions?
 - [ ] Do I need to make dropdowns contingent upon each other?
+If so, should I have separate views?
 - [ ] How do I create the post object?
 Use the values from get objects?
 - [ ] Would it be better to create dropdown manually than get the data from the API?